shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/01_neural_networks_intuition/readme.md

   - **Just a logistic regression** that inputs affordability, awareness, and perceived quality, and outputs the probability you are ultimately seeking.

-  - Using a new set of features (affordability etc.), not the original features (price etc.) is why this "logistic regression" (NN) has maybe higher prediction accuracy.
+  - Using a new set of features (affordability etc.), not the original features (price etc.) is why this "logistic regression" (NN) has hopefully higher prediction accuracy.

   ![alt text](resources/notes/10.png)